gryor/esitys/README.md

 Esitys turns each section inside 'slides' article into full size slides.
 Each slide can contain any html and thus can present anything a website could.
 Slides do not have any margins or padding nor any other preset rules so the presentation maker can decide exactly how the slides look like.
 Slides can be easily themed with css.
-Once theme is set, you can concentrate on content.
+Once a theme is set, you can concentrate on content.

 Features
 ----